 - HTML element - you can set custom HTML ID and class for specific element for further customization

-Like in Elementor, you have the ability to fine-tune how your content appears in different devices by clicking on the device icon beside a setting (which is only visible for settings that supports it).
+Also like Elementor, you can fine-tune how your content appears in different devices by clicking on the device icon beside a setting (which is only visible for settings that support it).

 - Separator style

 - Line color

 The typography options are for controlling how your text appears.
 This setting usually appears for the heading module.
 Here, you have options for: